Citizenship - Parents Page

 Democracies depend upon citizens who, among other things, are:

-These capacities do not develop unaided.
+These skills do not develop unaided.
 They have to be learnt.
-While a certain amount of citizenship may be picked up through ordinary experience in the home or at work, it can never in itself be sufficient to equip citizens for the sort of active role required of them in today's complex and diverse society the rest does need some thought.
+While a certain amount of citizenship may be picked up through ordinary experience in the home or at work, the wide community and over lapping communities responsibilities we belong to, needs teaching

 Citizenship issues are:

-often controversial: people disagree and hold strong opinions about them;
+often controversial: people disagree and hold strong opinions about them (stopping trolls on the the internet starts here)

 ultimately moral: relate to what people think is right or wrong, good or bad, important or unimportant in society.